johan-bolmsjo/rainbow/README.md

     bgcolor: COLOR
       Background color.

-    modifiers: MODIFIER | [MODIFIER ... ]
+    modifiers: MODIFIER | [MODIFIER ...]
-      A single modifier or a list of modifiers.
+      One or more modifiers.

 #### Parameter Values